Best Omegle Alternatives – A Quick Guide

 The app, which came up as a result of other similar platforms changing their rules often, pairs users up via webcam with other random users.

-You can choose to randomly interact with someone else, with a group, or just your gender – girls only or males only.
+You can choose to randomly interact with someone else, with a group, or just with a specific gender – girls only or males only.

 You can also choose preferences for who to chat with via video or specific languages, and use an additional webcam and other services that ChatRandom keeps adding for a better experience.